Deformation-obstruction theory for diagrams of algebras and applications to geometry: Applications to geometry

 \section{Applications to geometry}

-In this final section we wish to use the $L_\infty$ structure on the Gerstenhaber--Schack complex constructed in \S \ref{linfinitygerstenhaberschack} to study the deformation theory of the diagram $\mathcal O_X \vert_{\mathfrak U}$ for a smooth semi-separated scheme $X$.
-As we made assumptions on the shape of the diagram, we first determine what varieties (or schemes) admit a cover by two acyclic opens.
+In this final section we wish to use the L$_\infty$ structure on the Gerstenhaber--Schack complex constructed in \S \ref{linfinitygerstenhaberschack} to study the deformation theory of the diagram $\mathcal O_X \vert_{\mathfrak U}$ for a (smooth) variety $X$, which by \cite{lowenvandenbergh1} is equivalent to the deformation theory of the Abelian category of (quasi)coherent sheaves $\Coh (X)$ or $\QCoh (X)$ (see also Lowen \cite[Thm.\ 1.4]{lowen}).
+As we made assumptions on the shape of the diagram, we first determine what varieties admit a cover by two acyclic opens.
+Since we have in mind applications to smooth complex surfaces, we state the applications for this case.

 \paragraph{Curves.}

 Since a smooth projective curve $C$ minus finitely many points is affine --- hence acyclic by Serre's criterion \cite[Thm.\ III.3.7]{hartshorne} --- $C$ can be covered by two affine open sets (the complements of two distinct points on $C$).